AwsamAgbarya/Courses-Notes/University/Machine Learning/Subjects/Regression Models.md

 			"roughness": 1,
 			"opacity": 100,
 			"angle": 0,
-			"x": 922.8482673303251,
+			"x": 921.142897839605,
-			"y": 814.996907329369,
+			"y": 800.501266658248,
 			"strokeColor": "#1e1e1e",
 			"backgroundColor": "#b2f2bb",
 			"width": 777.619140625,
-			"height": 50,
+			"height": 75,
 			"seed": 1767106286,
 			"groupIds": [],
 			"frameId": null,
 			"roundness": null,
 			"boundElements": [],
-			"updated": 1707073878318,
+			"updated": 1709067465776,
 			"link": null,
 			"locked": false,
 			"fontSize": 20,
 			"fontFamily": 1,
-			"text": "Great! now if we plot all the means describing the predicted values\nwe will find that this model... is still linear.... welp, you know what that means?", "rawText": "Great! now if we plot all the means describing the predicted values\nwe will find that this model... is still linear.... welp, you know what that means?", "textAlign": "center",
+			"text": "Great! now if we plot all the means describing the predicted values\nwe will find that this model... is still linear.... welp, you know what that means?\nKERNELIZE IT!!", "rawText": "Great! now if we plot all the means describing the predicted values\nwe will find that this model... is still linear.... welp, you know what that means?\nKERNELIZE IT!!", "textAlign": "center",
 			"verticalAlign": "top",
 			"containerId": null,
-			"originalText": "Great! now if we plot all the means describing the predicted values\nwe will find that this model... is still linear.... welp, you know what that means?", "lineHeight": 1.25,
+			"originalText": "Great! now if we plot all the means describing the predicted values\nwe will find that this model... is still linear.... welp, you know what that means?\nKERNELIZE IT!!", "lineHeight": 1.25,
-			"baseline": 43
+			"baseline": 68
 		},
 		{
 			"type": "image",
-			"version": 105,
+			"version": 110,
-			"versionNonce": 785374404,
+			"versionNonce": 1307957007,
 			"isDeleted": false,
 			"id": "xs2tdIPyyor1tLUg_OQut",
 			"fillStyle": "hachure",